 The growing patchwork of state privacy laws is confusing consumers and having a chilling effect on our economy, especially for small businesses that are struggling to keep up with an ever-changing compliance landscape.
 Resources that could go towards innovation and job creation are instead being spent on compliance costs and legal bills.
-Since 2018, 46 states have introduced 182 different, often conflicting, privacy laws.
-Ten states have enacted their own privacy law.
+Since 2018, 46 states have introduced 211 different, often conflicting, privacy laws.
+Seventeen states have passed their own privacy law.

 Now is the time for Congress to Act.